jquery/learn.jquery.com/page/using-jquery-core/avoid-conflicts-other-libraries.md

 </script>
 ```

-Note that if you use this technique, you will not be able to use prototype.js methods inside the immediately invoked function that expect `$` to be prototype.js's `$`.
+Note that if you use this technique, you will not be able to use prototype.js methods inside the immediately invoked function. `$` will be a reference to jQuery, not prototype.js.

 ### Use the Argument That's Passed to the `jQuery( document ).ready()` Function